After Weight Loss Surgery

 At NYU Langone, we do not routinely remove gallbladders at the time of weight loss surgery because most people would have their gallbladders removed unnecessarily.

-Instead, anyone who still has a gallbladder at the time of gastric bypass or biliopancreatic diversion or duodenal switch surgery is prescribed a medication called ursodeoxycholic acid for six months, which prevents gallstones from forming.
+Instead, anyone who still has a gallbladder at the time of gastric bypass or biliopancreatic diversion or duodenal switch surgery is prescribed a medication that prevents gallstones from forming after surgery.

 If your gallbladder still needs to be removed, it can be done laparoscopically at a later date.